GregRos/parjs/README.md

 5. Make sure JavaScript code is optimized correctly by modern JavaScript engines, such as the V8 engine.

 ## Implementation
-Parjs has a big difference between interface and implementation.
+Parjs keeps interface and implementation totally separate.

 Parsers are primarily created from scratch using the `Parjs` object, of type `ParjsStatic`.
 They can come in two interfaces: `LoudParser<T>` and `QuietParser`.
 Each of these inherits from the interface `AnyParser` that has the chraracteristics and combinators supported by both.